Unfortunately due to lack of numbers we have cancelled the Back2hockey for 2022.

 Whitchurch(Shropshire) Hockey Club will be joining over 125 clubs across the country in a national Back to Hockey campaign.
-We welcome you to join us at our Back to Hockey sessions for men and women which will run from Wednesday 11th September 2019 for 6 weeks with no commitment just turn up when available and its FREE!
+We welcome you to join us at our Back to Hockey sessions for men and women which will run in September 2020 for 6 weeks

 What are Back to Hockey sessions?